-Before I start discussing Easy, I’d like to talk a bit about its creator, Joe Swanberg, and the Mumblecore film movement, a style of independent filmmaking originated in the early 2000s.
-If you’d like to just read the review on Easy Season 2, scroll down to that section.
+Before I start discussing Easy, I’d like to talk a bit about its creator, Joe Swanberg, and the Mumblecore film movement, a style of independent filmmaking that originated in the early 2000s.
+If you’d like to just read the review on Easy Season 2, scroll down to that section

 To be fair, independent movie making outside of a major studio has been around since the beginning of movies.
 United Artists, technically the first independent movie studio (and now one of the largest), was founded by key figures of the Golden Age of Hollywood.
 People like Charlie Chaplin, Mary Pickford, and D.W.
 Griffith, sought to operate outside of a big studio system, where movies were produced in excess and decisions were dictated by greedy moneymen during a time of little financial regulation, and even smaller entertainment competition.

 So independent movies have been around for a long time.
 Though much of today’s indie scene, including Mumblecore, has its roots in the styles of French New Wave cinema of the 1960s.
 Characterized by subversive film techniques, French New Wave was an avant-garde exploration of style and expression where the director could share their subjective world in all its quirks and absurdities.
 In a post-WWII France that refused to break from narrative tradition, French New Wave represented a voice for its youth that acknowledged that things could never return.
 Nor should they.
 Its outside-the-box approach included long tracking shots, jarring narrative jump cuts, themes of existential absurdity, and sarcastic irony and meta-references to other films and movie techniques.
 Above-all-else, the driving factor that defined French New Wave cinema: subversion of expectation (think 1, 2, kitty).
 Kitty?
 See, subversion of expectation.
 You expected the number 3.
 Ya got a kitty.